 - Gang-related clothing, headwear, shoes, logos or insignias.

-- Any clothing that may have the potential to cause a disruption.
+- Any clothing that may have the potential to cause undue attention.